Skip to content

 Before You Start

-• SharePoint Online and Teams deployed
+• SharePoint Online and Teams deployed, with real working content in them

 Readiness Checklist